toledo-labs/hf-call-forwarding/README.md

 This application provides an intelligent call forwarding solution using Twilio Functions.
 When a call comes in, the system will:

+1. Check if the caller is on the blacklist and immediately reject if found
-1. Block high-risk spam calls using the TrueSpam add-on
+2. Block high-risk spam calls using the TrueSpam add-on
-2. Try to reach a series of predefined phone numbers in sequence
+3. Try to reach a series of predefined phone numbers in sequence
-3. If a person answers, connect the call
+4. If a person answers, connect the call
-4. If no one answers after trying all numbers, record a voicemail
+5. If no one answers after trying all numbers, record a voicemail
-5. Email the voicemail recording and transcription to a specified email address
+6. Email the voicemail recording and transcription to a specified email address

 ## Features

+- **Blacklist Protection**: Immediately blocks calls from blacklisted phone numbers
 - **Sequential Call Forwarding**: Tries multiple numbers in order until someone answers
 - **Spam Blocking**: Integrates with TrueSpam to block high-risk spam calls
 - **Handles Concurrency**: Handles multiple simultaneous calls or high call volumne